Love Fettuccine Alfredo? Try this quick soup that uses the pasta dish’s classic flavors. It’s ready in under 15 minutes!

 Alfredo really is one of the creamiest and most delicious of sauces.
 Years ago, I learned that it is classically made with just butter and Parmesan cheese.
 That explains why it’s so delicious.
 How can you possibly go wrong with butter and Parm?

 Today’s Fettuccine Alfredo Soup is based on that classic dish.
 I really love inventing soups based on my family’s favorite meals.
-You might remember my pizza soup, the lasagna soup and the Chinese chicken and broccoli soup, for example.
+You might remember my pizza soup and this lasagna soup, for example.
 It’s so fun to take these dishes and turn them into something new.

 This Alfredo Soup is like the classic dish with butter and Parmesan.
 It also has mozzarella cheese and some chicken, which makes it hearty enough for dinner.
 I serve it with cold cut veggies on the side (Hint: Dip them in the soup!).